- Credit and Anti-Social Force Checks

 Credit management is the practice of managing B2B transactions to minimize the risk of uncollectible accounts receivable.

-Specifically, it involves setting limits on sales amounts or volumes for business partners, as well as conducting "credit investigations" or "credit reviews" to verify payment capacity and the operational status of the partner.
+Specifically, it involves setting limits on sales amounts or volumes for business partners, and conducting "credit investigations" or "credit reviews" to verify their payment capability and operational status.

 The necessity of credit management increases as transaction volumes and the number of customers grow.